yupingzheng00000/VaxKG/README.md

 You can observe the progress and any potential errors in the console output.

+### Training data preparation and modelling

+The repository also contains utilities for building machine-learning ready datasets and training a vaccine→adjuvant ranker:

+1.  **Prepare the training snapshot.** This joins the curated VO/Vaxjo/Vaxvec metadata into the relational exports and emits the processed CSV/JSON artefacts used for modelling.

+    ```bash
+    python prepare_training_data.py --data-dir data --output-dir data/processed
+    ```

+2.  **Train the graph-based recommender.** The `train_ranker.py` script builds both leave-vaccine-out (transductive) and leave-disease-out (inductive) splits, constructs a heterograph with hashed text features, and optimises an R-GCN style encoder with a ListNet ranking loss plus an auxiliary link prediction head.

+    ```bash
+    python train_ranker.py \
+        --data-path data/processed/training_samples.csv \
+        --output-dir artifacts \
+        --epochs 300 \
+        --list-size 50
+    ```

+    The script writes split manifests to `artifacts/splits/<scheme>/train.jsonl` (and corresponding `val`/`test` files) and stores evaluation metrics under `artifacts/results/<scheme>.json`.
+Use `--skip-training` if you only need the manifests for downstream experiments.

 ## Code Overview

 The provided Python code contains the following key functions: